kaeedo/HashsetHomepage/readme.md

 If you want to run this project yourself, feel free, just keep the following in mind.

 You need to register an OAuth application in Github to be able to authenticate to allow upserting blog posts.
-The actual upsert page is under `/articles/upsert/0`.
-Use 0 to add a new post, or any ID to update a post.
+The actual upsert page is under `/articles/upsert`.

 When adding or updating a post, you can add any number of Tags.
 To do this, you can simply click the `Tag` label on the upsert page, and a new input field will appear.